mozilla-metrics/grouperfish/docs/installation.rst

 * Under ``config``, modify the ``elasticsearch.yml`` so that Grouperfish will be able to discover your cluster.
+  By default, the Grouperfish nodes will participate as full ElasticSearch nodes, so you do not need to have an existing cluster running.

 * In the ``hazelcast.xml``, have a look at ``<network>`` section.
   If your network does not support multicast based discovery, make changes